NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Business Inquiries

-Below are my portfolios to showcase my skills in case *you* are looking for someone to work with. ヽ(゜∇゜)ノ
+Below are my portfolios to showcase my skills in case *you* are looking for someone to work with.
+(I am open for paid commissions!) ヽ(゜∇゜)ノ

 ### My Portfolios